 Professional Guidance from a Small Business Attorney

 How an LLC is to be managed can be one of the most important decisions in the organization and structuring of an LLC and should not be made without the advice of legal counsel.
 Contact a small business attorney at General Counsel PC are well versed and experienced in determining the appropriate management structure for an LLC and would be glad to assist you in making such a decision for your LLC, as well as helping you organize an LLC and drafting its operating agreement.
-For a no obligation consultation call with a small business attorney, feel free to call or e-mail Norman Eule at email@example.com or 703-556-0411.
+For more information, feel free to call or e-mail Norman Eule at firstname.lastname@example.org or 703-556-0411.

 See your future.
 Plan your future.
 Control your business destiny.